jszady/lighthouse-labs-notes/README.md

 # Jan's Notes
-- In this repo I will have all my notes !!
+## Summary
+- This repository contains all of the notes taken by Jan for the Lighthouse Labs Web Development Bootcamp.